Medically reviewed by Drugs.com. Last updated on Nov 29, 2021.

 Therapeutic Class: Antiviral

-Sofosbuvir is used in combination with ribavirin (Copegus®, Rebetol®) with or without injectable peginterferon alfa (Pegasys®, Pegintron®) to treat chronic hepatitis C infection.
+Sofosbuvir is used in combination with ribavirin (Copegus®, Rebetol®) with or without injectable peginterferon alfa (Pegasys®, Pegintron®) to treat chronic hepatitis C infection in adults and children 3 years of age and older (including patients with or without cirrhosis).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For sofosbuvir, the following should be considered: